 Session allows you to send encrypted text messages, images, and file attachments — like voice messages or PDFs.
 Session uses the internet to send your messages, so you’ll need internet connectivity (via Wi-Fi, Ethernet, cellular etc.) to be able to send messages.

-There are a few major advantages to using Session over other encrypted messengers:
+Session has several major advantages over other encrypted messengers:

 Session is end-to-end encrypted.
 This means nobody but you and the people you’re talking to can read the contents of your messages.